CephalofairGames/frosthaven-faq/index.md

 **If an event has us losing XP, can we go below a level threshold?** No. You cannot lose XP beyond the minimum for your current level.

-**SR-19** [o]Just as with all events, you must pay the cost if you are able; the "otherwise" only applies when you cannot fulfill the condition.[/o]
+**SR-19** <span class="hidden">Just as with all events, you must pay the cost if you are able; the "otherwise" only applies when you cannot fulfill the condition.</span>

-**SO-63** [o]If you choose to abandon a quest which unlocks scenarios, those scenarios become locked and are considered incomplete.
-The next character to pursue that PQ (if any) would need to do them again.[/o]
+**SO-63** <span class="hidden">If you choose to abandon a quest which unlocks scenarios, those scenarios become locked and are considered incomplete.
+The next character to pursue that PQ (if any) would need to do them again.</span>

-**WO-43** [o]Buildings are only wrecked if your negative modifier draw is actually applied; negative modifiers drawn in an Advantaged attack will not result in a wreck if they are not applied.[/o]
+**WO-43** <span class="hidden">Buildings are only wrecked if your negative modifier draw is actually applied; negative modifiers drawn in an Advantaged attack will not result in a wreck if they are not applied.</span>

-**WO-52** [o]Buildings are only wrecked if your negative modifier draw is actually applied; negative modifiers drawn in an Advantaged attack will not result in a wreck if they aren't applied.[/o]
+**WO-52** <span class="hidden">Buildings are only wrecked if your negative modifier draw is actually applied; negative modifiers drawn in an Advantaged attack will not result in a wreck if they aren't applied.</span>

-**WO-81** [o]X is set, first, by the number of Coral Shards / Coral Crown stickers you have.
+**WO-81** <span>X is set, first, by the number of Coral Shards / Coral Crown stickers you have.
 Once X is determined, Attack the same building up to X times.
 If it gets damaged, it's wrecked instead and the next building gets targeted for the remaining attacks.
 Once X attacks are resolved, in total, the event concludes.
 There's no option here for the building to get merely damaged - it's Wrecked if you fail any of the Attacks.
-It will be Wrecked for building operations this outpost phase, and can't be rebuilt until the Build/Upgrade phase.
+It will be Wrecked for building operations this outpost phase, and can't be rebuilt until the Build/Upgrade phase.</span>
-[/o]

 ## 4.0 General Gameplay Questions (Scenario)